 Azure Peering Service is a networking service that enhances customer connectivity to Microsoft cloud services such as Office 365, Dynamics 365, software as a service (SaaS) services, Azure, or any Microsoft services accessible via the public internet.
 Microsoft has partnered with internet service providers (ISPs), internet exchange partners (IXPs), and software-defined cloud interconnect (SDCI) providers worldwide to provide reliable and high-performing public connectivity with optimal routing from the customer to the Microsoft network.

 With Peering Service, customers can select a well-connected partner service provider in a given region.
 Public connectivity is optimized for high reliability and minimal latency from cloud services to the end-user location.

 Customers can also opt for Peering Service telemetry such as user latency measures to the Microsoft network, BGP route monitoring, and alerts against leaks and hijacks by registering the Peering Service connection in the Azure portal.

 To use Peering Service, customers aren't required to register with Microsoft.
 The only requirement is to contact a Peering Service partner to get the service.
-To opt for Peering Service telemetry, customers must register for it in the Azure portal.
+To opt in for Peering Service telemetry, customers must register for it in the Azure portal.

-For instructions on how to register Peering Service, see Register Peering Service Preview by using the Azure portal.
+For instructions on how to register Peering Service, see Register Peering Service by using the Azure portal.